 • Enabling Technologies: The concept of combining computers, sensors, and networks to monitor and control devices has existed for decades.
 The recent confluence of several technology market trends, however, is bringing the Internet of Things closer to widespread reality.
 These include Ubiquitous Connectivity, Widespread Adoption of IP-based Networking, Computing Economics, Miniaturization, Advances in Data Analytics, and the Rise of Cloud Computing.

 • Connectivity Models: IoT implementations use different technical communications models, each with its own characteristics.
-Four common communications models described by the Internet Architecture Board include: Device-to-Device, Device-to-Cloud, Device-to-Gateway, and Back-End Data-Sharing.
+Four common communications models described by the Internet Architecture Board include Device-to-Device, Device-to-Cloud, Device-to-Gateway, and Back-End Data-Sharing.
 These models highlight the flexibility in the ways that IoT devices can connect and provide value to the user.

 • Transformational Potential: If the projections and trends towards IoT become reality, it may force a shift in thinking about the implications and issues in a world where the most common interaction with the Internet comes from passive engagement with connected objects rather than active engagement with content.
-The potential realization of this outcome – a “hyperconnected world” — is testament to the general-purpose nature of the Internet architecture itself, which does not place inherent limitations on the applications or services that can make use of the technology.
+The potential realization of this outcome – a “hyperconnected world” — is a testament to the general-purpose nature of the Internet architecture itself, which does not place inherent limitations on the applications or services that can make use of the technology.

-You can find detailed document below:
+You can find a detailed document below: